uidaholib/main-web-redesign_draft/content/special-collections/plan.md

 {:#rules}
 ## Reading Room Rules

 The department maintains a Reading Room on the first floor of the library where patrons are welcome to visit during regular hours, or make an appointment in advance, to review materials housed in the archives.
 The following rules are established to ensure the safety and preservation of collections as well as the quality of the experience for patrons.

+- For appointments, material requests must be made 48 hours in advance.

+- In most cases 6 boxes of materials are pulled per visit.

 - Materials must be handled with extreme care to ensure their preservation.
 Turn pages carefully, make no marks on the materials, rest no books or other objects on the face or surface of items used.
 Restrictions may be set to protect fragile or damaged materials.